redtexts/texts/laguerresociale_1978_question_state.md

 The modern State fulfils the function of mediator all the more, as capitalism isolates individuals and deprives them of the means of life.
 Each individual is alienated from his activity and from the object of his activity, from the world which surrounds him and the individuals with whom he is in competition.
 The justification for, and the strength of the modern State lies in unifying this separation.

 Simple acts and relations become administrative acts or market relations.
 The worst of it is not that the State forbids and constrains, but that it is always there to perform elementary functions wherever advanced capitalism creates a problem.
-The State rises above mankind: "It gladly works for their happiness; but it wants to be for them the unique agent and sole arbitrator; it provides for their safety, foresees and secures their needs, facilitates their pleasures, directs their main business, directs their industry, regulates succession, divides inheritances; why can it not entirely take away from them the trouble of thinking and the pain of life" [(3)][notes]?
+The State rises above mankind: "It gladly works for their happiness; but it wants to be for them the unique agent and sole arbitrator; it provides for their safety, foresees and secures their needs, facilitates their pleasures, directs their main business, directs their industry, regulates succession, divides inheritances; why can it not entirely take away from them the trouble of thinking and the pain of life"^[A. de Tocqueville, _Democracy in America_.]?

 It only oppresses because in doing this it acquires for itself power and because a whole series of formerly natural activities like providing heating, lighting or lending a helping hand in case of fire have become "public services".
 Social divisions are only made indispensable by the inability of people to satisfy their vital needs for themselves.